Robert Odell Jr. enjoys sharing and learning about the old and new wonders of natural remedies.

 - boost learning and memory

 - flush toxins from the brain

 In a study involving over 800 adolescents, only 2.2 percent got enough sleep.
-The teens who slept longer and better had less fat around their waists, lower systolic blood pressure, and higher HDL levels, "good" cholesterol.
+The teens who slept longer and better had less fat around their waist, lower systolic blood pressure, and higher HDL levels, "good" cholesterol.

 Plant-based eating merely is consuming an abundance of whole, minimally processed foods.
-The goal is to fill your plate with mostly produce and plant products.
+The goal is to fill your plate with mainly produce and plant products.
 The regimen focuses on fruits, vegetables, whole grains, legumes, seeds, and nuts.
 The diet excludes refined foods such as added sugars, processed oils, and white flour.
 Along with more energy, better weight management, improved digestion, and a healthier gut microbiome, a plant-based eating plan decreases the risk of health issues such as: